Socialcap-app/.github/README.md

 ## The project

-This is the index to the **Socialcap version2 project** repos and other public tool of the Socialcap team:
+This is the index to the **Socialcap version2 project** repos and other public tool for the Socialcap community:

 - **Discussions**: refer to the [Discussions tab](https://github.com/Socialcap-app/.github/discussions) tab for public ideas, features and improvement discussions.
 - **Issues**: refer to the [Issues tab](https://github.com/Socialcap-app/.github/issues) for reporting bugs, problems and other issues.